 A majority of the outstanding shares of common stock must be present, either through the virtual meeting online or represented by proxy, at the Annual Meeting in order to hold the Annual Meeting and conduct business.
 This is called a "quorum."
-In determining whether a quorum is present, the inspector of elections will count as present shares owned by stockholders who are present but abstain from voting, shares owned by stockholders who vote on at least one proposal, and broker non-votes (see What is a broker non-vote? below).
+In determining whether a quorum is present, the inspector of elections will count as present shares owned by stockholders who are present but abstain from voting, shares owned by stockholders who are proposal, and broker non-votes (see What is a broker non-vote? below).